 4.3 KNOWLEDGE GAPS AND FUTURE NEEDS

 Even today's advanced L2 PSA and the related research encounter some important knowledge gaps.
-The following topics belong to this group where research is needed to improve the L2 PSA quality.
+The following topics belong to this group where research is needed to improve the L2 PSA quality according to the opinion of the authors.